YALE CEO SUMMIT SALUTES ED BASTIAN, DELTA CEO AND BERNARD ARNAULD, LVMH CHAIRMAN

 Yale CEO Summit participants also included the following distinguished individuals:

-Arvind Krishna, Chairman and CEO, IBM, Director, New York Federal Reserve Bank and Northrop Grumman
+Arvind Krishna, Chairman and CEO, IBM, Director, Federal Reserve Bank of New York, Director, Northrop Grumman

-Tom Glocer, Former CEO of Reuters Group, Lead Director of Merck and Morgan Stanley, Director, Publicis Groupe, Cleveland Clinic, and the Atlantic Council
+Tom Glocer, Former CEO, Reuters and Thomson Reuters, Lead Director, Merck, Lead Director, Morgan Stanley, Director, Publicis Groupe, Trustee, Cleveland Clinic, Director, Atlantic Council

 Joe Erlinger, President, McDonald's USA

-Bob Diamond, Founding Partner, CEO, Atlas Merchant Capital, Former CEO, Barclays
+Bob Diamond, Founding Partner and CEO, Atlas Merchant Capital, Former CEO, Barclays

-Millard “Mickey” Drexler, Former Chairman and CEO of J. Crew, the GAP, Former Director of Warby Parker and Apple Inc.
+Millard "Mickey" Drexler, Former Chairman and CEO, J. Crew, Former CEO, The GAP, Former Director, Apple Inc.

 Julian C. Evanko, President and CEO, Chart Industries